 The dough will stick so flour the surface shaping.

 I have a pizza stone I cook on (gives a fantastic crispy base) but basically you want to put your pizza onto either a hot pizza stone or hot oven tray when it’s ready to cook.
 So this is what I do.

 I put my pizza stone in the oven (on full) or on my garden grill and let it get really hot.
 REALLY hot!

-While that’s heating up, I roll out my dough and then I put it onto another oven tray to use as a peel.
+While that’s heating up, I shape my dough and then I put it onto another oven tray to use as a peel.
 A pizza peel is basically a large flat surface you can use to slip your pizza onto the hot stone.
 The trick to this to stop it sticking, and so you get it to slide off nice and easy, is to dust the peel/tray with flour or polenta.
+LOTS.

 Now the fun starts, you get to top your pizza

 Basically, there are no rules, add whatever you want.
 You can try to go with traditional toppings like margarita or Neapolitan or you can just add anything you like.
 One of my favourites is red onion, peppers, mushrooms, chorizo, and mozzarella.
 But I’m also partial to a Florentine, which is spinach and egg.
 Don’t knock it until you’d tried it.

 If you are adding meat, like chicken, cook it before you add it to your pizza.
 It’s going to be in the oven for less than 15 minutes so cook your meat ahead of time to make sure it’s not raw when your pizza is ready.

 The only other advice I’d give here is in the order of your toppings.
 Basically, sauce first, ingredients and then lumps of cheese last.
 The cheese will melt over all your topping goodies and stop them burning.

 The one exception to this rule is on a Florentine, the eggs go on last.